NRaoV/guestbook-12-factor/README.md

 II.
 Dependencies

 - [ ] All dependencies are explicitly declared using a dependency declaration manifest such as a [Dockerfile](Dockerfile).
-- [ ] Your app runs in isolation to prevent any system dependencies from being used accidently such as in a Docker container.
+- [ ] Your app runs in isolation to prevent any system dependencies from being used accidently, such as in a Docker container.
-- [ ] Dependencies are declared and isolated the same way for development and production environments
+- [ ] Dependencies are declared and isolated the same way for development and production environments.

- There are language specific options such as using a `Gemfile` as a manifest and `bundle exec` for isolation, but Docker enables container orchestration tools that solve distributed application problems that you will have when developing microservices.
+ There are language specific options such as using a `Gemfile` as a manifest and `bundle exec` for isolation, but Docker is recommended as it enables container orchestration tools that solve distributed application problems that you will have when developing microservices.

 III.
 Config